 7. "Jackpot," Nikki Lane

 Nikki Lane channels her inner-Elvis in her 2017 single "Jackpot," a song about finally finding a winner in the search for true love.

 6. "Way Down in My Soul," Zephaniah OHora

 A modern classic that sounds straight out of 1960s Nashville, Zephaniah OHora's "Way Down in My Soul" is about finding a soulmate who changes your outlook on life.

-John Prine is no stranger to writing about pain and isolation, but as one of the world’s greatest living songwriters, he can also write one of the best love songs you’ve ever heard.
-“She is My Everything” is about falling in love with your partner’s idiosyncrasies and the beauty of discovery in a long relationship.
+John Prine is no stranger to writing about pain and isolation, but as one of the greatest songwriters in history, he can also write one of the best love songs you've ever heard.
+"She is My Everything" is about falling in love with your partner's idiosyncrasies and the beauty of discovery in a long relationship.

 "Country Love Song," from Sam Outlaw's incredible 2015 album Angeleno, follows a man in a long distance relationship who knows that nothing cuts to the heart like classic country gold.

 One of the most beautiful and striking songs from Patty Loveless' already impressive catalog, "Like Water Into Wine" captures a couple in the middle of reconnecting after a fight.

 2. "I'll Go to My Grave Loving You," Bruce Robison and Kelly Willis